 When you are making a checklist of things you should do, don’t forget to write down transferring or disconnecting your utilities.
 Gather phone numbers of all service providers and keep them in a secure binder.

 Finding yourself without the Internet, cable TV or electricity in a new home would be stressful.
 To prevent that, call your providers and find out when you need to turn everything off.

-Change Your Address
+Change Your Address When You Relocate

+Don’t forget to change your address before you relocate.
+You wouldn’t want to have your shipments delivered to your old address, would you?
 Not only that, but your bills should arrive at your new location without delay.
 Call your bank and notify them about your new whereabouts.

 Make a “Boxing Up” Strategy

 If you are packaging all of your items by yourself, you should find the easiest method to do it.
 Start with going through your home and determining your non-essential items.
 You should start with them.

 Essential belongings should be left for the end of your packaging process.
 That’s why the last rooms that should be packed are the kitchen and bedroom.
 Remember, hiring long-distance movers is time-efficient because they are highly trained and ready to tackle any task you put before them.